Q: Why should I study abroad?

 Q: What is the difference between study abroad and exchange?

-A: The term exchange program means that a university has an made agreement with an overseas partner to exchange students in both directions with each student paying their home university's tuition.
-For Binghamton students, this often leads to the opportunity to save a significant amount of money since our overseas partners' tuition tends to be higher than SUNY tuition.
+A: The term 'exchange program' means that a university has an made agreement with an overseas partner to exchange students in both directions.
+A Binghamton University exchange program typically covers SUNY tuition and Binghamton University's standard semester fees to cover the costs for an inbound student; the student at the overseas partner has covered these same costs at the overseas school for our outbound student.
+This often leads to the opportunity to save a significant amount of money since our overseas partners' international student tuition tends to be higher than SUNY tuition.

 Q: How can I tell if a program is an exchange program?